klas/laravel-best-practices/README.md

 ### **Single responsibility principle**
 (S in SOLID)
-A class should have only one responsibility.
+A sowftware component should have only one responsibility.
 Keep classes simple and focused.
+As most of the time this principle is understood completely wrong, please read https://medium.com/@klas_92714/the-srp-delusion-why-you-are-most-likely-getting-single-responsibility-principle-dead-wrong-adc71512d84c

 Bad: